Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Sparsity

 The paper is structured as follows: Section \ref{sec:assp} and Section \ref{sec:other} introduce the $DSS$ processes and their variants.
+Sections \ref{sec:dynamic_SSVS} and \ref{sec:dynamic_EMVS} introduce Dynamic SSVS and EMVS, respectively.
 Section \ref{sec:pen} develops the penalized likelihood perspective, introducing the prospective and retrospective shrinkage terms.
-Section \ref{sec:mode} provides useful characterizations of the global posterior mode.
-Section \ref{sec:EM} develops the one-step-late EM algorithm for MAP smoothing.
+Section \ref{sec:mode} develops the one-step-late EM algorithm for Spike-and-Slab Fused LASSO MAP smoothing.
 Section \ref{sec:simul} illustrates the MAP smoothing deployment of $DSS$ on simulated examples and Section \ref{sec:high} on a macroeconomic dataset.
 Section \ref{sec:dis} concludes with a discussion.